- Body is slender, brown to olive-gray on back, fading to a whitish belly

 - Very long upper labial furrow (groove around the lips)

-- Dorsal and caudal fins are black-edged, especially when young
+- Dorsal and caudal fins with black edges, especially in juveniles

-- Second dorsal fin originates over middle of anal fin
+- Second dorsal fin starts over or behind the middle of the anal fin

 Image Credit: © Diane Rome Peebles